 - Foster well-being and resilience (e.g., academic, mental, physical, social obstacles; combat stigma).

-- Utilize technology for social good (e.g., responsible use of technology; improving the quality of life for people marginalized by visible identities such as race, gender, ability, or invisible identities such as socioeconomic status, ability, sexual orientation, mental health; mitigating negative impact of technology).
+- Utilize technology for social good (e.g., responsible use of technology; improving the quality of life for people marginalized by visible identities such as race, gender, ability, or invisible identities such as socio-economic status, ability, sexual orientation, mental health; mitigating the negative impact of technology).

 - Promote sustainable environmental behavior (e.g. recycling, reducing greenhouse gas emissions, responsible consumerism, corporate accountability); cultivate connection and harmony between people and nature.

-All Capstone Teams are provided with financial support, academic and professional mentorship, and a variety of skills training:
+The BLI will accept up to ten teams to the 2022 cohort.
+All teams are provided with financial support, academic and professional mentorship, and a variety of skills training:

-- Eligible to receive up to $10,000 of project funding, including stipend support for all students, and housing stipend during bootcamp for students facing financial hardships.
+- Eligible to receive a minimum of $15,000 of project funding, including stipend support for all students, and housing stipend during bootcamp for students facing financial hardships.

 - Experience coaching and mentorship from BLI professional staff, graduate assistants, alumni, and experts in the field.